imyizhang/imyizhang.github.io/about.md

 * **Multilingual** (*03.2020 - 06.2020*):

-  Developed a web interface with Flask and Bootstrap to (mainly) query and modify a MySQL lexical database.
+  Developed a web interface with Flask and Bootstrap to (mainly) query and modify a MySQL multilingual lexical database, where a term is tokenized by rule-based NLP approach.